iiporza/HDL_projects/README.md

 # systemVerilog-learning
-Various projects to learn HDL and implementations
+Various HDL projects and implementations for didactive purpose.
+It is a progressive series of digital design modules.

-systemverilog-learning/
-│
-├── 01_logic_gates/
-│   ├── src/                # SystemVerilog source files
-│   │   └── gates.sv
-│   ├── tb/                 # Testbenches
-│   │   └── gates_tb.sv
-│   ├── sim/                # (optional) simulation scripts, waveforms
-│   │   └── gates_tb_behav.wcfg   # waveform config
-│   ├── doc/                # Diagrams, notes, screenshots
-│   │   └── waveform.png
-│   └── README.md           # Short explanation of project
-│
-├── 02_adder/
-│   ├── src/
-│   ├── tb/
-│   ├── README.md
-│
-├── .gitignore
-└── README.md               # Top-level portfolio description
+# simulate on icarus
 I am using icarus verilog to simulate quickly on vscode for macOS

 brew install icarus-verilog gtkwave

-# simulate on icarus
-iverilog -g2012 -o sim src/full_adder.sv tb/full_adder_tb.sv
+iverilog -g2012 -o sim src/name.sv tb/name_tb.sv

 vvp sim

 surfer wave.vcd

-# useful info

 you can make a shell script .sh with these UNIX commands inside